awsdocs/aws-doc-sdk-examples/java/example_code/glacier/README.md

 ## Overview

-Shows how to use the AWS SDK for Java 1.x to work with Amazon DynamoDB.
+Shows how to use the AWS SDK for Java 1.x to work with Amazon S3 Glacier.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability._
+_S3 Glacier provides durable and extremely low-cost storage for infrequently used data with security features for data archiving and backup._

 ## ⚠ Important